PeterStaev/nativescript-purchase/README.md

 Restores previous purchased items for the current user.

 * **getStoreReceipt(): string**
 Gets the application's Base64 encoded store receipt for the currently logged in store user.
-This is usefull when checking subscription status under iOS.
+This is useful when checking subscription status under iOS.
 For Android the function always returns `undefined`.

 ### Events
 * **transactionUpdated**